baileyluTCD/rp2040nix/docs/src/getting_started.md

 nix flake init -t github:baileyluTCD/rp2040nix
 ```

-If all is successfull you can run it with:
+If all is successful you can run it with:

 ```bash
 nix run .